BETTY'S TRAILS

 Betty Smith Meischen

 I have dedicated many years of research to this project.
 Many families, their origins and their routes of migration are described on these webpages.
 So enjoy exploring the past with me.
-Visit this site to see all the courses of Betty's historic trails by clicking here.

 f_betsy.gif

-Click on Awesome History at the top left to check out the different families and places covered in From Jamestown to Texas.
+Click on Awesome History above to check out the different families and places covered in From Jamestown to Texas.
 Many of these families go back to the blue blood of Europe.
 In the continuing study of these colonial families, my newly published book, a follow-up to From Jamestown to Texas, Virginia, The Cradle of America documents the close relationship of these original American colonists, their English, French, Irish and Scottish ancestors and their migration routes.
 A dedicated study of original land patents in early Virginia and placement of these families along rivers, streams and swamps shows their intricate association.

 Write to me at: